 Individual Assignment 3

-In this assignment you will build a cross-platform 2D game (Breakout) for Android based on OpenGL ES (by using the cocos2d-x library).
+In this assignment you will build a two-player, cross-platform game (Pong) for Android based on OpenGL ES (by using the cocos2d-x library).

 You will submit three things:

 - a brief description about major challenges you addressed or lessons learned from this assignment.

 - The game should have at least three scenes, i.e. the home scene, the actual game scene, and the options scene.

 - The home scene should display at least the name of the game (could be an image loaded from Sprite ), the author name (could be implemented as a Label), and two menu items (i.e. start a new game, options).
 The menu items can be implemented by using the Menu class along with MenuImage (if you prefer image based menu items) or MenuLabel (if you prefer text based menu items).